 Three major rating institutions (Moody's, Fitch and Standard & Poor's) have periodically evaluated the City's financial management, economic conditions and administrative practices.
-Based on their evaluations, the following ratings were recevied on the last issue of each type.
-The insured rating is based on the credit worthiness of the company insuring the bonds, whereas an underlying rating is based upon the credit worthiness of the issuer or security which is actually pledged for the repayment of the bonds.

-During fiscal year 2020, the major rating institutions reaffirmed or assigns various ratings.
-Below is a summary of the bonds which were reviewed.
+During fiscal year 2021, the major rating institutions reaffirmed or assigns various ratings.
+Below are the bonds that were reviewed.